responsive web design for Orbus Software

 Techniques like minifying and compressing CSS and JavaScript files, optimising image sizes, and utilising browser caching can significantly improve load times.
 Additionally, employing responsive design principles such as lazy loading images (loading images only when they come into view) can enhance performance and minimise data usage.

-Responsive design testing tools, such as browser extensions or online services, can assist in previewing how the website appears on different devices.
+Responsive design testing tools, such as browser extensions or online services, can assist in previewing how the website layout elements appear on different devices.
 Additionally, browser developer tools to inspect and debug the website’s layout and CSS can help identify and fix any responsive design issues.

 Regular testing and debugging throughout the development process and post-launch can ensure a smooth and consistent user experience across all devices.